panutat-p/certified-kubernetes/04_workload.md

 https://kubernetes.io/docs/concepts/workloads/controllers/job

-* A container in a pod may fail: a program return non-zero exit code
+* A container in a pod may fail: non-zero exit code or memory limit exceeded
+  * `restartPolicy: Never` terminate the pod
+  * `restartPolicy: OnFailure` the pod stays on the node but the container is re-run
-* An entire Pod amy fail: the node is upgraded or rebooted
+* 💀 An entire Pod amy fail: the node is upgraded or rebooted
 * `backoffLimit`: (default is 6) fail a job after some amount of retries
 * `completions`
   * A second pod will be created after the first pod is successful because `parallelism` is 1